Lilnessa/python-challenge/README.md

 * The percentage of votes each candidate won
 * The total number of votes each candidate won
 * The winner of the election based on popular vote
-* Export to text file PyPoll_result.txt
+* Export text file to PyPoll/analysis/PyPoll_result.txt